 Stress Test - Some tests will be conducted longer durations.
 To identify servers processing capabilities in stressed conditions

 Fail Open/Close test - These tests are conducted to identify the server's maximum processing capabilities by measuring the maximum number of concurrency per second.
 Server will be loaded with 100 or more user load until installed server goes to fail open state, then it is also observed how much time it takes to return to normal state.

+Test Strategy

+Below table shows the site wise Hybris store front load distribution that we would be testing